 2019 – Memorial Sloan Kettering announces MSK Kids, the new name of the pediatric program.
 The sole focus of MSK Kids is caring for children, teenagers, and young adults with cancer and related diseases.

-2019 – In the summer of 2019, Memorial Sloan Kettering, along with two other medical institutions, will open the New York Proton Center (NYPC) in Manhattan.
+2019 – Along with two other medical institutions, Memorial Sloan Kettering opens the New York Proton Center (NYPC) in Manhattan.
 Proton therapy is an advanced form of radiation therapy designed to kill cancer cells.
-Memorial Sloan Kettering doctors have been offering proton therapy since 2013 at a facility in Somerset, New Jersey.
-The NYPC will be the first location to provide this sophisticated treatment in New York City.
+Memorial Sloan Kettering doctors began offering proton therapy in 2013 at a facility in Somerset, New Jersey.
+The NYPC is the first location to provide this sophisticated treatment in New York City.

-2019 – In the fall of 2019, Memorial Sloan Kettering will open the David H. Koch Center for Cancer Care, a 750,000-square-foot, 23-story outpatient cancer center on East 74th Street and FDR Drive in Manhattan.
-The new center will provide the most-advanced cancer treatments in a dynamic space for the rapidly increasing number of people who have outpatient care.
+2020 – Memorial Sloan Kettering opens the David H. Koch Center for Cancer Care, a 750,000-square-foot, 23-story outpatient cancer center on East 74th Street and FDR Drive in Manhattan.
+The new center provides the most-advanced cancer treatments in a dynamic space for the rapidly increasing number of people who have outpatient care.

 2020 – The FDA approves the drug naxitamab (Danyelza) for the treatment of patients with high-risk neuroblastoma, a rare cancer that develops in early nerve cells.
 Naxitamab is a humanized antibody developed by MSK physician-scientist Nai-Kong Cheung.
 This important drug offers an effective treatment for children with advanced neuroblastoma.